Lyinggod/lgs-genesys-spell-selector/README.md

 Implements that are applied to a particular spell may also be selected from the spell selector.

 To define an item as an implement, add "implement" on a line by itself in the description of the item.
-An implement has no effect except to show in the chat which implement was used.
-Any benefits the implement bestows should be applied manually, after the roll.
+An implement has no effect except to show which implement was used.
+Any benefits the implement by bestow should be applied manually, after the roll.

-# Spell Selector
+## Spell Selector

 **Free Column**: If a something grants a free effect, select the effect in this column.